VanniLeonardo/Prosthetic-Arm/README.md

 - **Computer Vision for Object Detection:** The system uses pre-trained YOLO models to detect objects in real-time and adjusts the prosthetic hand’s position for successful grasping.
 - **Sensors for Safe Interaction:** The arm is equipped with force and temperature sensors to provide feedback and prevent excessive pressure on objects or the user.
 - **ROS2 Integration:** The project utilizes ROS2 for smooth communication between the various components (EEG, sensors, computer vision).
-- **Real-Time Processing:** Built for real-time interaction using a powerful RTX3090 GPU, with communication to a Raspberry Pi for practical use.

 ## Project Structure